The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We leave Rakacaszend on the narrow Kopasz utca Street, and find the old, more than 800 years old Calvinist church at the end of the street.
 The small church was erected in the 12th century and it was extended in the 13th century.
 The building was the chapel of the owner family of the village.
 The Calvinist fold of the settlement had got the church in the 16th century, and they painted with white color the many hundred years old frescos on the walls.
 The 700 years old wall paintings were discovered only in 70s of the 20th century, when a lightning stroke the building and the plaster has fallen from the walls.
 Recently the frescos are partly renovated.
 Generally the small church is closed, but they open it on request.
 We can ask for the opening of the church at a nearby house, its address is 14 Kopasz utca.

 The continuation of the Kopasz Street is a stony, rocky, meandering dirt road in the bushy hillside.
-We climb until the wide ridge of the hill, if we turn back after a few minutes, we will see Rakacaszend already deeply below us in the valley.
-The dirt road branches onto many directions on the top, these tracks meander among the bushes, try to keep the south-eastern direction among them!
+We climb until the wide ridge of the hill.
+If we turn back after a few minutes, we will see Rakacaszend already deeply below us in the valley and a nice view opens from that place to the environs of the settlement.
+(Link to the panoramic view) The dirt road branches onto many directions on the top, these tracks meander among the bushes, try to keep the south-eastern direction among them!
 After a while our dirt road leaves the bushy area, it leads already in the forest and keeps its south-eastern heading.
 We reach the highest point of this hike after about a one hour long walk.
 It is the Kecske-pad Hill, the tallest peak of the Cserehát Hills (339 m).

 We stand here on the ridge of the hill, a big, old clear-cut appears in front of us in the valley, the trees of the dense young forest are already taller than a man.
 We go straight forward in the junction of dirt roads and begin the descent on the former clear-cut.
 The road branches in two directions after about 200 steps, we have to follow the left side road.
 We cross the new forest and reach the old woods after a while.
 The marks arrive in a junction from left and the and signs go farther together.
 The road leaves the forest after a little while, it meanders among cultivated fields and forest patches, finally we glimpse Irota village in front of us in the valley.